b7702e2/walkthroughs/flaws.cloud.md

 ## Level 4

-Visiting the Level 4 URL above gives us more information about this level.
+Visiting the Level 4 web page gives us more information about this level.
 An EC2 instance is hosting a web server at http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud.
 And it seems that this level is about EC2 snapshots.

 ### **EC2 snapshots**
 What can we do with snapshots?